 An operator needs to comply with all relevant legislation.
 You must apply to the Planning Department for a public place trader licence should you wish to trade in a public place or street that is under council control.

-Please refer to Selling food - Businesses for guidance on registering a food business under the Food Act 2014.
+Please refer to Selling food - Businesses for guidance on registering a food business under the Food Act 2014, and the Mackenzie District Council Mobile Shops and Traders Bylaw 2021.

 The Food Act 2014 allows a person or a group to trade in food for the sole purpose of raising money for a charitable, benevolent, philanthropic, or cultural purpose for up to 20 occasions in any calendar year.